-Criminal penalties: Intentional trademark infringements are subject to criminal penalties of up to 10 years' imprisonment and/ or a fine of ¥10 million in certain cases.
+Criminal penalties: Intentional trademark infringements are subject to criminal penalties of up to 10 years' imprisonment and/or a fine of Y10 million in certain cases.

-Unfair Competition Prevention Law
+Unfair Competition Prevention Act

-Civil remedies: The owner of either a registered or unregistered trademark whose business has suffered (or is likely to suffer) damage from unfair competition may file suit in a district court seeking an injunction against an infringing party (or a party that is highly likely to infringe), regardless of whether that party is acting negligently or wilfully.
+Civil remedies: The owner of a well-known/ famous registered or unregistered trademark whose business has suffered (or is likely to suffer) damage from unfair competition may file suit in a district court seeking an injunction against an infringing party (or a party that is highly likely to infringe). regardless of whether that party is acting negligently or wilfully.
 The plaintiff may also seek an order for the destruction of the infringing goods and removal of the facilities used to commit the infringement, as well as other measures necessary to prevent the infringement.

 In case of negligent or intentional infringement, the rights holder may claim compensatory damages.
-As with the Trademark Law, the Unfair Competition Prevention Law also provides optional measures for calculating the rights holder's damages.
-However, unlike under the Trademark Law, negligence is not presumed.
+As with the Trademark Act, the Unfair Competition Prevention Act also provides optional measures for calculating the rights holder's damages.
+However, unlike under the Trademark Act, negligence is not presumed.